fionavictoria/ImageRestoration_CUDA/README.md

 - The above implemented image restoration algorithm works well on the square sized and even sized images
 - Maximum recommemded image size - 256 * 256 pixels

+## Results
+Results of experimentation show that the CUDA implementation of the image restoration algorithm outperforms the C++ implementation as the problem size grows i.e., for larger images.
+Results also show that this acceleration does not come at the cost of accuracy.
+The MSE and PSNR calculations are the same, with minimal residuals, for both implementations.

 ## More information
 On CUDA kernel usage, image restoration results and performance analysis -  [ImageRestoration_CUDA.pdf](https://github.com/fionavictoria/ImageRestoration_CUDA/blob/main/ImageRestoration_CUDA.pdf)